01 / Treasury OS

 • Safe is EVM only.
 It does not support Tron.
 Ninety-five percent of stablecoin volume in your vertical is on Tron.

 • Safe is foundation, not an operating system.
-No batch payment, no audit trail, no Telegram approver, no reconciliation.
+No batch payment, no audit trail, no role-based limits, no reconciliation.

 You could go to Privy / DFNS / Turnkey, but… +